eustasy/Bubbly/README.md

 **3. Replace Domains & Configure**

-When you've gone and made something in the 15 minutes that could well take, or you've just set up a new SSH session, replace the instances of `example.com` in `*.conf` and `crontab` with your actual domain name.
+When you've gone and made something in the 15 minutes that could well take, or you've just set up a new SSH session, replace the instances of `example.com` in the Nginx and Crontab configuration files in `*.conf` with your actual domain name.
 Also take a look at the `[OPTION]`s and `[WARNING]`s.

 ```
 nano ~/bubbly/*.conf